-2) One of my most humbling experiences as a fledgling meteorologist (a.k.a. early learning experiences) occurred for Corvallis, Oregon during the winter 1980.
-I forecast mostly clear, calm conditions overnight and a low near freezing (33°F).
-It was indeed calm all night with cold air trapped in the Willamette Valley, and clear too...most of the night.
+2) One of my most humbling experiences as a fledgling meteorologist (a.k.a. early learning experiences) occurred for Corvallis, Oregon during the winter of 1979-80.
+I forecast clear, calm conditions overnight and a low near freezing (33°F).
+It was indeed calm all night with cold air trapped in the Willamette Valley.
+And it was clear too...most of the night.
 Unfortunately for my forecast, low-clouds (stratocumulus) began to drift overhead after midnight, at which time the temperature warmed to 45°F and stayed there through the rest of the night.
 My forecast low ended up 8°F too cold, a major bust!

-Use heat transfer concepts to explain why the surface temperature warmed when low clouds moved overhead.
+Use heat transfer concepts to explain why the surface temperature increased as the low clouds moved overhead.